Midwife in the Tire Swing

 There followed a sideways time of celestial second-best significance.
 All clocks ran backwards except for those of the Trans-Siberian Marmoset, which excels at cold weather propagation.

 Dave’s eyelids fluttered.
-He appeared to be impaled on the steering wheel.
+He appeared to be impaled on the steering column.
 Invoking Saint Phineas Gage of blessed memory’s tamping iron, he grabbed the wheel post with both hands and pushed.
 There was a cartoony “splunch!” followed by a gush of glistening blue ink.

 The number two Buick caromed sideways up the hill, jumping a drainage culvert.
 Fr.
 Coughlin number two felt the thrill of panic down his back as he leaped from the car dragging the clockwork Prophetess, the second time this day he believed.
 He was a hero.
 This was Armageddon and he had rescued a windup woman from the Next to Last Judgment.
 He thought of the crucifix above his bed.
 This was the time of resolution, forced upon them by the abiding Father of All Demons.
 Too late now to ask why.
 He stopped to savor the moment.